-Martin Provost’s amiable dramatic comedy, “Song From Within,” sets a young, determined and very pregnant Juliette against her dotty mother, her managing sister and her indecisive boyfriend.
+Taking full advantage of a dynamite cast, Martin Provost’s amiable dramatic comedy, “Song From Within,” sets a young, determined and very pregnant Juliette (Julie-Marie Parmentier) against her dotty mother (Carmen Maura), her managing sister (Nathalie Richard) and her indecisive boyfriend (Stephane Rideau).
 Elements fail to fully mesh and pic’s mystical view of pregnancy could read as pro-life.
-Extremely likeable, pic could attract American auds.
+Nevertheless, action advances breezily, swept along by enthusiastic thesping (Richard’s madly inventive perf as a hysterically “normal” housewife is priceless) and vibrating with the light-filled energy of Marseille.
+Extremely likeable, pic, which opened in France in January, possesses a genuine sweetness that could attract American auds.